Geometry for Earthbag Walls

 - At the top of the earthbag wall, providing a concrete bond beam with 2- # 5 bars is recommended.

 - If your home/building is round/circular, the wall must have lateral support.
 Round is sound; this is of course with limitation on the diameter of the curvature.

 - If the home is not circular/round, using curved walls is a good practice; the amount of curvature should be half of the earthbag wall height.
 If using curved walls is not possible, provide buttresses at 12 feet on centers.

 Disclaimer: The above statements/ information are just a general preliminary opinion and may not be applicable to your or to any user’s particular project.
 Users of the above opinions/information assume all liability arising from such use.
-You should retain the service of Precision Structural Engineering or a local licensed Professional Engineer.
+You should retain the service of PSE Consulting Engineers, Inc. or a local licensed Professional Engineer.
 We do not make any warranty, expressed or implied, or assume any legal liability or responsibility for its use and/or application.